xylusthemes/import-facebook-events/README.txt

 == Changelog ==
 = 1.6.17 =
-* ADDED: iCal image import support to the plugin
-* ADDED: iCal location import support to the plugin
+* ADDED: Support for import image and location for ical

 = 1.6.16 =
 * ADDED: Considered private status in event already exists check